dybran/Project-24/Project-24.md

 Create kubeconfig file using awscli and connect to the kubectl.

-`$ aws eks update-kubeconfig --name dybran-eks-tooling --region us-west-1 --kubeconfig kubeconfig`
+`$ aws eks update-kubeconfig --name dybran-eks-tooling --region us-west-1`

 ![](./images/kbc.PNG)